 Author contributions.
-Both authors contributed to the analysis and writing of the manuscript.
+CS initiated the research and performed the WRF simulations.
+SeS performed the trajectory analysis.
+Both authors contributed to the remaining analysis and writing of the manuscript.

 Competing interests.
-We declare no competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-We thank Thomas Spengler, Lukas Papritz, and Heini Wernli for interesting discussions, the Norwegian Meteorological Institute for providing the NORA10 reanalysis, the University Cooperation for Atmospheric Research (UCAR) for developing and providing the WRF model, the European Centre for Medium-Range Forecasts (ECMWF) for providing the boundary conditions used for the WRF simulations, and EUMETSAT for the Meteosat 4 imagery.
+We thank Thomas Spengler, Lukas Papritz, and Heini Wernli for interesting discussions and Suzanne L. Gray and the one anonymous referee for helpful comments on the manuscript.
+We thank the Norwegian Meteorological Institute for providing the NORA10 reanalysis, the University Cooperation for Atmospheric Research (UCAR) for developing and providing the WRF model, the European Centre for Medium-Range Forecasts (ECMWF) for providing the boundary conditions used for the WRF simulations, and EUMETSAT for the Meteosat-4 imagery.